 A court in Pakistan today rejected a petition by ousted prime minister Nawaz Sharif’s son-in-law Muhammad Safdar to delay his indictment in the Panama Papers corruption case.

-Sharif was disqualified by the Supreme Court last month in connection with the Panama Papers scandal.
+Sharif had to step down as prime minister and president of the ruling PML-N party after he was disqualified by the Supreme Court in the Panama Papers scandal.